 Making a Chunky mix: Try temporarily adding chunky food blends into the food that you desire to switch your pet to.
 Try different soaking times or try lightly cooking the new food the first few times you feed it.

 Pay attention to the temperature: Many pets don’t like their food too warm or cold.
 Make sure that if you have a picky eater you take note of your pet’s preferences to temperature.
-Sometimes its important to check their teeth to make sure they don’t have a dental problem (such as abscess or fracture) that needs attention that is causing their pickiness.

 Pay attention to freshness: Many pets can tell once a food has been open for a period of time and no longer want to eat it.
 There are many reasons for this.
 With dry food the oils can go rancid after a period of time.
 With canned food oxygen may begin to break down chemicals used to denature the food and metal/plastics leach into the food over even short periods of time.
 With dehydrated and raw food they tend to get slightly crunchy around the edges, leaving a partially crunchy and partially squishy texture that some pets don’t like.
 If your pet doesn’t like their food if it’s been open for more then one meal consider making each meal fresh or switching to a different product.